Frances Wilson is a London-based pianist, piano teacher and writer on classical music and pianism.

 “a teacher who has a firm knowledge of the matter at hand and who combines this with charisma and fun to ensure that students of all ages gain confidence and pleasure; someone who keeps herself informed to an unparalleled extent of the best of the new writing and thinking in the pedagogical world”

-A classically-trained pianist, Frances Wilson holds Licentiate and Associate Diplomas in Piano Performance (both with Distinction) Trinity College of Music, London, and since 2006 has run a popular private piano teaching studio from her home in SW London.
-For more information, including current lesson fees, and full terms and conditions, please visit the studio website www.franceswilson.co.uk.
+A classically-trained pianist, Frances Wilson holds Licentiate and Associate Diplomas in Piano Performance (both with Distinction), and since 2006 has run a popular private piano teaching studio from her home in SW London.
+For more information, including current lesson fees and full terms and conditions, please visit the studio website www.franceswilson.co.uk.

-Frances blogs on music, pianism and culture as The Cross-Eyed Pianist, writes music reviews for international concert and opera listings site Bachtrack.com, contributes a column on aspects of piano playing to Pianist magazine’s online content, and is a guest writer for Hong Kong-based classical music website Interlude HK.
+Frances blogs on music, pianism and culture as The Cross-Eyed Pianist, writes a regular column on aspects of piano playing for ‘Pianist’ magazine’s online content, and is a guest writer for Hong Kong-based classical music website Interlude HK.

 The Cross-Eyed Pianist – a must-read for the keyboard-inclined